neu-se/galette/supplemental/README.md

 * \<VERSION\> is the JDK version that should be used: 8, 11, 17, or 21.
 * \<TOOL\> is the taint tracking system to be used: galette or phosphor.

-This command will run each of the tests in the function benchmark suite with the specified taint tracking system on the specified JDK.
+This command will run each of the tests in the functional benchmark suite with the specified taint tracking system on the specified JDK.
 The results of each test will be printed to the console.
 Once this command has completed, the output directory will contain the following files: